alex-mac/P4/README.md

 Wireframes – sketches of major views / interfaces in your application ??
 Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture Unsolved problems / major hurdles

+---
+Stuff to add:
+Screenshot,
+Technologies,
+Approach,
+Installation instructions for any dependencies